ERC Project HydroSocialExtremes

 - What book or paper has been most influential to your career and why?

 Essence of Decision, Graham Allison’s book on the Cuban Missile Crisis.
 Elegant design, carefully executed empirical analysis, and a must-read for anyone interested in crisis management.
 Inspiring in many ways, state of the art theory and methods.

 - What do you like to do when you’re not working on research?

-- What is your golden tip for current early career scientists?
+- What is your favourite place that you would like to share with early career scientists?